The Melbourne JD Scholarships

 Global scholarships and fellowships

-Over 30 awards are featured with application dates, key eligibility criteria and benefits.
-Explore the potential for a global experience working within academic communities at the forefront of research, funded by major sponsors and donors.
+The world's leading research organisations and trusts provide unique opportunities to work with colleagues, institutions and alumni in Australia and around the world.
+Explore the potential for a global experience with academic communities at the forefront of research, funded by major sponsors and donors.

 For International students